-ENG 1060 Freshman Composition (4)
+ENG 1060 Freshman Composition (3)

-This course teaches the same writing concepts as ENG1042 and 1043.
+This course teaches the same writing concepts as ENG 1042 and 1043.
 Successful completion of this course prepares students for ENG 2080.
 All students are introduced to composing on the word processor and the use of rhetorical strategies.
 They complete a variety of writing exercises, essays, a research paper, and an optional oral presentation.
-The Writing Graduation Standard is assessed in this course; 3 hours of lecture, 2 hours of laboratory per week.
-Prerequisite: Placement level 3 or higher
+The Writing Graduation Standard is assessed in this course; 3 hours of lecture per week.
+Prerequisite: Placement level 2 or higher